atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 "Nay, if you come to *that,* I can give no reason for *your* going: nor do I believe you can give any reason for it yourself."

 "Yes, indeed, but I can," replied she, rather warmly: "Sir Thomas and his family are our neighbours; and all people visit their neighbours.
-Be they are So genteel an acquain tance, and So proper to give our girls a notion of high life, and to teach them how to behave themselves if ever Such a life fnould be their lot;
+Be they are so genteel an acquaintance, and so proper to give our girls a notion of high life, and to teach them how to behave themselves if ever such a life should be their lot; (and who knows what may happen) that I think they will have a charm opportunity to improve them."
-4
-‘V (and who knows what may happen) that I think they will have a charm opportunity to improve them

-Umph!" cried Mr. Selby; then,
-after a short pausc, added — In what very different lights we See things now, my dear? — But to answer you circumstantially. — In the first place, r do not See the least neceshty there
-I
-is for our visiting Sir Thomas Lum
-/
+[19]
-as a neighbour, as his rank and manner of life are So opposite to mine, that we cannot be at all Suitable to each other, probably, not agreeable.
-A neighbour, according'to my idea of ‘‘ that character, is a person who not only lives near me, but is of a So friendly disposition : a persori with whom I may be upon an inti mate footinc: :.
-Now as Sir Thomas o cannot possibly be Such a neighbour to me, I cannot think myself obliged to visit him : nor do I imagine that o any of my family can with propriety visit
+"Umph!" cried Mr. Selby; then, after a short pause, added -- "In what very different lights we see things now, my dear? -- But to answer you circumstantially. -- In the first place, I do not see the least necessity there is for our visiting Sir Thomas Lumley as a neighbour, as his rank and manner of life are So opposite to mine, that we cannot be at all Suitable to each other, probably, not agreeable.
+A neighbour, according to *my* idea of that character, is a person who not only lives near me, but is of a so friendly disposition  a person with whom I may be upon an intimate footing.
+Now as Sir Thomas cannot possibly be such a neighbour to *me*, I cannot think myself obliged to visit him: nor do I imagine that any of *my* family can with propriety
-*

-20 . visit hii.
-With ree ard to the s; enteel
-O. O,
-ness of their acq, ivaintance, I have particular objections to it— — ab of the word genteel, which has ru
-%
+[20]
-half - the families in England: o
-People in Elis age, instead of
-** valuing themselves for the unaffcdlest. politeness of their behaviovir, Substitute a ceremonious mode of Speaking and acting, without any meaning in' ' Thirdly and lastly, ^ my dear, vrith re Sped): to my daughters, I re hope, that they will neither wishy nor make any. attempts to be raised. above the Situation in which they were
+visit *his*.
+With regard to the genteelness of their acquaintance, I have particular objections to it. -- The abuse of the word *genteel*, which has rufined half the families in England.
+People in this refined age, instead of valuing themselves for the unaffected politeness of their behaviour, substitute a ceremonious mode of speaking and acting, without any meaning in it.
+Thirdly and lastly, my dear, with respect to my daughters, I really hope, that they will neither wish, nor make any attempts to be raised above the situation in which they were born and bred.
+I have educated them suitably to the little fortune I shall be able to give them; and I hope they will, when married to some plain honest men, know how to set a proper, value on the blessings of domestic
-• *
-born and bred.
-I have educated them Suitably to the little fortune I shall be able to give them; and I hope they will, when married to Some plain ho men, know how to Set a proper, value on the blessings of domestic
-life:
-\
-I
-■ V
-I
-1.
-/
-.
-21
+[21]
-life *, and as they cannot rationally expect to be placed in a more ejtalted I ' • station, they cannot want to learn how to eondikst themselves in Such a one: high notions are the worst no which can be insused into the heads of young people, especially .^irls : a too great longing after what is called high life most commonly re duces the longers to the lowesi life.
-I desire, therefore, that my children may not be acquainted with anything at all of the matter : and So, Polly and Fanny, lay aside your work, and come and take a walk this fine evens

-ing in the garden."
+life: and as they cannot rationally expect to be placed in a more exalted station, they cannot want to learn how to conduct themselves in such a one: high notions are the worst no which can be infused into the heads of young people, especially gitls: a too great longing after what is called *High-life* most commonly reduces the *longers* to the *lowest life.* I desire, therefore, that *my* children may not be acquainted with anything at all of the matter: and so, Polly and Fanny, lay aside your work, and come and take a walk this fine evening in the garden."

-*
-f f
-With these words he was going to take each of his daughters by the hand; when Mrs. Selby, interposing, with a head bridled up like that of an incensed • Turkey
+With these words he was going to take each of his daughters by the hand; when Mrs. Selby, interposing, with a head bridled up like that of an incensed
-4 N
-1
-22 .'
+[22]
-turkey cock, and a face inflamed with anger, cried, Pray, Mr. Selby, let ‘‘ the girls alone : they may stay and finish what they are about; for Kyou do not like to go to Sir Thomas lumley’s, there is no reason that I and my daughters should be rude to her Ladyship : \iyou choose to expose yourself, and show your strange breed i ing, I shall let them See that I have
-I had a very different education."
+Turkey-cock, and a face inflamed with anger, cried, "Pray, Mr. Selby, let the girls alone: they may stay and finish what they are about; for if *you* do not like to go to Sir Thomas Lumley’s, there is no reason that I and my daughters should be rude to her Ladyship: if *you* choose to expose yourself, and show your strange breeding, I shall let them see that I have I had a very different education."

-1. '
-I. * • *
-:
-;
-!
-I believe, indeed, " replied Selby,
-[ coolly, ' that you will expose yourself
-5 exceedingly, by acting sh entirely cut of cliarafter; but if you will be a fool, it is not, I am persuaded, in my
-\
-! power to hinder you.
-However, there is no occasion for you to take ' the girls to Spoil them; they may stay, and keep me company at home."
+"I believe, indeed," replied Selby, coolly, "that you will expose yourself exceedingly, by acting entirely out of character; but if you *will* be a fool, it is not, I am persuaded, in *my* power to hinder you.
+However, there is no occasion for you to take the girls to spoil *them*; *they* may stay, and keep *me* company at home."

-'No,
-I
+[23]

-No, truly, " Said Mrs. Selby, stung to the quick at the appellation he had pointed at her;; 1 am to be reckoned a fool.
+"No, truly," said Mrs. Selby, stung to the quick at the appellation he had pointed at her; "I am to be reckoned a fool.
 Sir, as you have thought pro to call me, 1 shall choose to have Somebody to keep me in counte nance; and will, therefore, have the girls go with me." td XD
 Ay, " cried he, weary of coiitend ing, especially as he Saw her passion rising to a pretty considerable height, of the effects of which he had very frequently been fensible Since their marriage;; will have your own way, I See, whatever mischief comes of it: I have done my part, by telling you in what manner you are wrong; if ‘‘ you are determined not to listen to me, you must take the conlequencesd*
-\
-'With
-\ ♦
-I
-I
-4
-24 .

 With these words, delivered with an uncommon earnestiness, he went downstairs, leaving Mrs, Selby in no very I good listmour, though she had carried her point.
 She mattered a great many Severe things against her husband, be i fore she could compose her mind enough